guru0323/NFT-marketplact-solana/README.md

 Changes to the Docker file requires rebuilding:

-`sudo docker-compose down && sudo docker-compose build --no-cache && sudo docker-compose up -d`
+`sudo docker-compose down -v && sudo docker-compose build --no-cache && sudo docker-compose up -d`

+You may need to clear out your docker cache periodically to save disk space (This will delete all your docker volumes and images, be careful!):

+`sudo docker-compose down -v && sudo docker system prune -a`

+To force a rebuild on changes using the build cache:
+`sudo docker-compose up -d --build --force-recreate`

 ## Known Issues